Southern American English: Social perceptions

 In the United States, there is a general negative stigma surrounding the Southern dialect.
 Non–Southern Americans tend to associate a Southern accent with lower social and economic status, cognitive and verbal slowness, lack of education, ignorance, bigotry, or religious or political conservatism, using common labels like "hick", "hillbilly", or "redneck accent".
 Meanwhile, Southerners themselves tend to have mixed judgments of their accent, some similarly negative but others positively associating it with a laid-back, plain, or humble attitude.
 The accent is also associated nationwide with the military, NASCAR, and country music.

 Furthermore, non–Southern American country singers typically imitate a Southern accent in their music.
+A notable example of this is Taylor Swift, whose career, public image, and many recorded interviews have made her a remarkable object of study of personal dialect change.
+Swift was born in West Reading, Pennsylvania, and moved to Hendersonville, Tennessee, to pursue a career in country music, where she "adopted a thick, yet charming, Southern accent", according to Destinee Adams from NPR, which was especially prominent in her self-titled debut album.
+As Swift transitioned from country to pop music, her accent shifted to a more neutral General American.

 The sum of negative associations nationwide, however, is the main presumable cause of a gradual decline of Southern accent features, since the middle of the 20th century onwards, particularly among younger and more urban residents of the South.

 In a study of children's attitudes about accents published in 2012, Tennessee children from five to six were indifferent about the qualities of persons with different accents, but children from Chicago were not.
 Chicago children from five to six (speakers of Northern American English) were much more likely to attach positive traits to Northern speakers than Southern ones.
 The study's results suggest that social perceptions of Southern English are taught by parents to children.

 In 2014, the US Department of Energy at the Oak Ridge National Laboratory in Tennessee offered a voluntary "Southern accent reduction" class so that employees could be "remembered for what they said rather than their accents".
 The course offered accent neutralization through code-switching.
 The class was canceled because of the resulting controversy and complaints from Southern employees, who were offended by the class since it stigmatized Southern accents.